 First of all, treatments are developed and tested in laboratories.
 For ethical and safety reasons, experimental treatments must be tested in the laboratory before they can be tried in patients.
 If a treatment described here is said to be at the laboratory stage of research, it is not ready for patients and is not available either within or outside the NHS.
 Cancer Research UK supports a lot of UK laboratory research into cancer.

 Tests in patients are called clinical trials.
 Cancer Research UK supports many UK and international clinical trials.

-If you are interested in taking part in a trial, visit our searchable database of clinical trials.
-Choose 'leukaemia: chronic' from the dropdown menu.
+If you are interested in taking part in a trial for chronic leukaemia, visit our searchable database of clinical trials.
 If there is a trial you are interested in that is currently recruiting, print off the trial and take it to your own specialist.
 If the trial is suitable for you, your doctor can refer you to the research team.
 Leukaemia is a big area of cancer research and most major treatment centres are continually involved in clinical trials.